MileHacker Logo

 Accessibility Services

 Generally, accessibility services for travelers with mobility necessities are very limited in Aswan.
-Most historical locations have stairs and uneven surfaces.
-Inquire specifically with cruise lines.
+Most historical locations have stairs and surfaces that are not flat.
+Inquire specifically with cruise ship operators.

 Private car hire is often the only practical solution.